HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-adi-documentation-intro.md

 **Each Observation Must Have:**

 1. a status
-2. a code for presence of advance directives
+2. a fixed code for the presence of advance directives
 3. a patient

 **Each Observation Must Support:**